Doctoral Degree Programs

 After the candidate has completed at least 50% of the coursework required for the doctoral degree, as listed on their approved plan of study (Form 5/5-A), the advisory committee must administer the comprehensive examination.

 The candidate must be enrolled at the time of the examination.
-If the examination is administered during the intersession, then an examination-only fee is appropriate by enrolling in one credit hour of Oral Examination, 5040/6040.
-The results of the comprehensive examination will be reported by submitting the Form 6B, first to the department chair and then to the vice provost of graduate education.
+If the examination is administered during the intersession, the student must have been enrolled in the immediately preceding semester/session; or, prior to the examination date, they must enroll in one credit hour of Oral Examination, 5040/6040 (charged as an examination only fee).
+The results of the comprehensive examination will be reported by submitting the Form 6, first to the department chair and then to the vice provost of graduate education.
 A candidate will be considered to have passed the examination if all, or all but one, of the advisory committee members vote that the candidate pass.
 If the candidate fails the comprehensive examination, the advisory committee will recommend additional work or other remedial measures to the candidate.
 A second comprehensive examination may be scheduled no sooner than twelve weeks after the candidate’s first attempt.
 A student who fails the examination a second time will no longer be eligible to receive a doctoral degree from that program.
 However, the student is still eligible to pursue a graduate degree from any other graduate degree program willing to accept them.

 Dissertation